 Horn Island Airport (HID) is located east of Horn Village on Airport Road.
 Check-in for Skytrans flights takes place at the main terminal.
-Check-in opens 90 minutes prior to departure of the flight and closes 30 minutes prior.
+Check-in opens 90 minutes before departure of the flight and closes 30 minutes prior.
 Baggage is available for collection outside the terminal.

 Outer Island Flights

 From Horn Island airport, Skytrans fly to 11 outer islands throughout the Torres Strait.
 All outer island flights are operated in our fleet of Cessna C208B Grand Caravan.
-As some airports throughout this region are payload restricted, all passengers and luggage (including hand luggage) are required to be weighed prior to flight departure.
+As some airports throughout this region are payload restricted, all passengers and luggage (including hand luggage) are required to be weighed before the flight departure.

-Skytrans is the only airline offering connecting flights between Cairns, Cape York and the Torres Strait.
-Passengers are able to book these flights online or via our reservations office on 1300 759 872.
-Residents of outer islands are able to book through fares using the local fare scheme.
+Skytrans is the only airline offering connecting flights between Cairns, Cape York, and the Torres Strait.
+Passengers can book these flights online or via our reservations office on 1300 759 872.
+Residents of outer islands can book through fares using the local fare scheme.
 Find out more HERE.

-The aerodrome was first constructed prior to World War II by the American Armed Forces, and was upgraded in June 1995 to its current form including the construction of the existing terminal when Council took over ownership from the Department of Transport.
+The aerodrome was first constructed before World War II by the American Armed Forces and was upgraded in June 1995 to its current form including the construction of the existing terminal when Council took over ownership from the Department of Transport.

 Have you been a resident of Horn Island, Thursday Island, Hammond Island or Prince of Wales Island for more than 3 years?
 Find out how you can save on your flights HERE.